 After Neville completed a B.A. in 1949, the family resided briefly in South Bend, Indiana, and Chicago until 1952, at which time they moved to California.
 Nevilla would later write about their years in California:

-My father attended Loma Linda University and the University of Southern California Riverside, studying physical therapy and taking voice lessons in the bel canto style from Frank Tavlioni.
-He presented a classical recital at the University of California Riverside to great reviews and also concertized up and down the West Coast, accompanied by Seventh-day Adventist pianists Darlene Franke or June Simms.
+My father attended Loma Linda University and the University of California Riverside, studying physical therapy and taking voice lessons in the bel canto style from Frank Tavlioni.
+He presented a classical recital at the UCR to great reviews and also concertized up and down the West Coast, accompanied by Seventh-day Adventist pianists Darlene Franke or June Simms.
 He taped a solo recording with Chapel Records, but for some unknown reason, he kept the master, and it was never released as a record.

 Neville became affiliated with the Ace Drill Bushing Company as an industrial engineer, where he worked for over seven years.
-He was a member of and soloist with the company's choral ensemble, a group that frequently sang in area churches.
-He was also a frequent speaker and singer as a soloist and with his wife and four children in Adventist churches.
+He was a member of and soloist with the company's choir, Ace Choral Ensemble, a group that frequently sang in area churches.
+He was also a frequent speaker and singer as a soloist and with his wife and four children in SDA churches.

-When the family returned to the U.S. in 1968, they settled in Washington, D.C., where he worked as a bio-Statistician at the United Planning Organization until he retired in 1979.
-He continued to sing and conduct choirs and was a member of the National Choral Society under Francisco de Araujo.
-He also gave recitals and sang frequently in church and for special occasions into his late 70s, and his children and grandchildren would become widely known for their musical activity.
+After leaving Trinidad in 1968, he taught for a year in St. Thomas and then the family returned to the U.S. in 1969, where they settled in Washington, D.C.
+He worked as a bio-statistician at the United Planning Organization until he retired in 1979.
+He also continued to sing and conduct choirs and was a member of the National Choral Society under Francisco de Araujo.
+He gave recitals and sang frequently in church and for special occasions into his late 70s, and his children and grandchildren would become widely known for their musical activity.